OCA/commission/sale_commission_formula/readme/USAGE.rst

 To use this module, you need to:

-* Go to Sales, Commission Types and create a commission with type formula
+* Go to Sales > Commission Management >  Commission Types and create a commission with new Type "Formula".